kadena-community/kadena.js/packages/apps/docs/src/pages/marmalade/architecture/index.md

 token\
 **mint**: mints token\
 **burn**: burns token\
-**Transfer**: transfers token from a Marmalade account to another Marmalade account\
+**transfer**: transfers token from a Marmalade account to another Marmalade account\
 **[sale] offer**: 1st step of sale, transfers the token from the seller to an escrow\
 **[sale] buy**: 2nd step of sale, transfers the token to from escrow to the buyer\